Web Analytics

 Professional & Civic Activities

-• American Inns of Court, Master Barrister
+• American Inns of Court, master barrister

 • Frequent lecturer on California and national employment law panels

-• Celebrates his 25th year as a Professor of Law at the University of San Diego School of Law, teaching Labor Law and Employment Discrimination.
+• Celebrates his 25th year as a professor of law at the University of San Diego School of Law, teaching Labor Law and Employment Discrimination.

 • Also taught courses in Free Speech, Employment Law and Technology, and other subjects at USD and other universities.

-• San Diego Blood Bank, chair of the board
+• San Diego Blood Bank, board chair

 • National Center for Conflict Resolution, board member